-2021 NBBF electoral and appeals committee inaugurated -
+2021 NBBF Electoral and Appeals committee inaugurated -

-The 2021 NBBF Electoral Committee and Appeals Committee has been sworn in by the Nigeria Basketball Federation caretaker Chairman, Engr Musa Kida.
+The 2021 NBBF Electoral Committee and Appeals Committee have been sworn in by the Nigeria Basketball Federation caretaker Chairman, Engr Musa Kida.

 The historic event as enshrined in the 2019 NBBF constitution which marked the official commencement of their electoral duties took place on Thursday via zoom.